Public fleet pilot project FAQs

 To be considered eligible for the Public Fleet Pilot Project, a fleet must own and operate an eligible vehicle for the required 30 month ownership term, in accordance with the following criteria for benefiting a disadvantaged community, a vehicle must: a) be domiciled at a facility within the boundaries of a ZIP code containing at least one disadvantaged community census tract; or b) meet other criteria as defined by ARB’s Interim Guidance to Agencies Administering Greenhouse Gas Reduction Fund Monies available for download at http://www.arb.ca.gov/cc/capandtrade/auctionproceeds/535investments.htm.

+All vehicles incentivized through the Public Fleet Pilot Project must be domiciled in a ZIP code containing a designated disadvantaged community census tract.
 Prospective applicants can use the ZIP code checker tool on the Public Fleet Pilot Project homepage to see if the ZIP code of their vehicle domicile address is eligible for Public Fleet Pilot Project rebates.
-You can also refer to the following website for disadvantaged community maps and listings: http://www.arb.ca.gov/cc/capandtrade/auctionproceeds/535investments.htm.
+At least 50% of Public Fleet Pilot Project funding is reserved for vehicles domiciled directly within designated disadvantaged community census tracts.
+Disadvantaged community census tracts are identified by CalEPA.
+Lists and interactive maps are available at http://www.arb.ca.gov/cc/capandtrade/auctionproceeds/535investments.htm.

 There are two major categories of vehicles eligible for grant funding under the Public Fleet Pilot Project: light-duty zero-emission vehicles and light-duty plug-in hybrid electric vehicles.